Table of Contents[Hide][Show]

 Oregon Kids Ski Free Locations

 Mt.
 Bachelor: Located in Central Oregon, kids 5 and under always ski free at Mt.
 Bachelor.
-Kids 12 and under can ski for free for the same number of days as their parents.
-This deal must be purchased online in advance between November 25-December 15, 2019.
-No blackout dates, the tickets are good any day after purchase.
+Kids 12 and under can ski for free for the same number of days as their paying parents.
+Valid on three day plus tickets.
+This deal must be purchased online in advance.
+Best part?
+No blackout dates!

 Pennsylvania Kids Ski Specials